The International Media Awards are held under the auspices of the International Communications Forum.

 The Media Credibility Index

-The Media Credibility Index is a relatively new publication, produced annually by the Next Century Foundation, together with the International Council for Press and Broadcasting.
+The Media Credibility Index is a relatively new publication, aimed to be produced annually by the Next Century Foundation, together with the International Communications Forum.
 It was launched at the 2011 International Media Awards.
 It is currently being developed to try and cover a wide range of publications, assessing them in terms of press freedom, accuracy, incitement, bias, sensitivity and transparency, awarding plus or minus points as is seen fit.
-Points awarded are only based on items reported to the International Council for Press and Broadcasting that have been posted on our media blogs.
+Points awarded are only based on items reported to the International Communications Forum that have been posted on our media blogs.
 The purpose of the Index is to foster good journalism, responsible editing, balanced broadcasting and more responsible treatment of media professionals.
 It mostly focuses on Anglo-American media, the Middle East and South Asia.